 Air handler vs blower

 Here’s what you need to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s probable you won’t need one.
-However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.
+However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will probably be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-Air conditioners contain the condenser and are usually set outside the home.
+Air conditioners contain the condenser and are typically set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a host of parts inside your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a host of parts within your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.